Project Pluto: Tory II-A

 In 1957, the Livermore Laboratory began working on a prototype reactor called Tory II-A to test the proposed design.
 It was initially intended to build two Tory II-A test reactors, which were designated IIA-1 and IIA-2; ultimately only one was built.
 Its purpose was to test the design under conditions similar to that in a ramjet engine.
 To save time, money, and reduce its complexity, Tory II-A had a diameter about a third of that required for the engine, a much smaller diameter than the final design.
 To allow it to still reach criticality with reduced fuel, the core was surrounded by a thick nuclear graphite neutron reflector.

 The Tory II-A design process was completed by early 1960.
 During the summer and early fall of that year, the core was assembled at Livermore inside a special fixture in a shielded containment building.
 It reached criticality on 7 October with the control vanes rotated 90° from the full shutdown position.
 A test was then carried out with the cooling passages of the core and neutron reflector filled with water.
 Instead of the predicted increase in reactivity, there was a drop, and the reactor could not go critical at all.
-The water was replaced with heavy water, but it was barely able to reach criticality.
+The water was replaced with heavy water, but it only barely reached criticality.
 It was therefore concluded that additional fuel would be required to attain the required margin for error when more components were installed.